-• if there are medical reasons that make it essential for a child to attend this school, the parent must provide supporting information from a doctor, together with any other relevant information.
+• if there are medical reasons that make it essential for a child to attend this school, the parent must provide supporting information from a doctor together with any other relevant information.
 This must make a compelling case as to why the child's needs or the parent's can only be met here; a medical condition in itself will not automatically result in a place here.
-It isn't essential for the doctor to name this school and we wouldn't expect a doctor to have sufficient, specific knowledge of the school but the evidence should explain exactly what the child's needs are and what specialist support and facilities are required.
+It isn't essential for the doctor to name our school and we would not expect a doctor to have sufficient, specific knowledge of the school but the evidence should explain exactly what the child's needs are and what specialist support and facilities the child requires.

-• for social reasons, parents must provide independent evidence from a relevant professional supporting the family.
+• for social or educational reasons, parents must provide independent evidence from a relevant professional supporting the family.
 The supporting evidence must set out the particular reasons why this school is the most suitable and the difficulties that would be caused if the child had to attend another school.
-It isn't essential for the professional supporting the family to have in-depth knowledge of this school but the evidence must explain exactly what the needs are and what specialist support and facilities are required.
+It isn't essential for the professional supporting the family to have in-depth knowledge of our school but the evidence must explain exactly what the needs are and what specialist support and facilities the child requires.